Pianonic/PianoNicsMusic/README.md

 1.  **Generate a Personal Access Token (PAT):**
     *   Go to GitHub > Settings > Developer settings > Personal access tokens > Tokens (classic).
     *   Click "Generate new token".
-    *   Select the `write:packages` scope.
+    *   Ensure the `write:packages` scope is selected (this is crucial for pushing images).
-    *   Copy the generated token.
+    *   Copy the generated token immediately, as you won't see it again.

 2.  **Log in to GHCR:**
     ```sh
     echo YOUR_GITHUB_PAT | docker login ghcr.io -u YOUR_GITHUB_USERNAME --password-stdin
     ```

 3.  **Tag your locally built image:**
+    Tag it with the GHCR format:
     ```sh
-    docker tag pianonic-music-bot:latest ghcr.io/Pianonic/pianonics-music-bot:latest
+    docker tag pianonic-music-bot:latest ghcr.io/pianonic/pianonicsmusic:latest
     ```
-    *(Adjust `Pianonic` to your actual GitHub username if different, and `pianonics-music-bot` to your preferred image name if desired.)*

 4.  **Push the image to GHCR:**
     ```sh
-    docker push ghcr.io/Pianonic/pianonics-music-bot:latest
+    docker push ghcr.io/pianonic/pianonicsmusic:latest
     ```

 #### Step 2: Update `docker-compose.yml` to Pull from Registry